jerdog/talk-devex-disaster-to-delight-slidev/slides.md

 </v-click>

 <!--
 One common challenge is budget.
-DevEx initiatives can sometimes be seen as an added expense, rather than an investment.
-So a good response would be around the *return* on that investment.
+DevEx initiatives can sometimes be seen as an added expense, rather than an investment. [click]So a good response would be around the *return* on that investment.
 Improved DevEx translates to increased developer efficiency, faster project completion, and ultimately, a better ROI.
 Quantify these benefits whenever possible.
 -->

 ---